apache/zeppelin/docs/interpreter/scio.md

 ##### `SCollection` helper

 `SCollection` has `closeAndDisplay` Zeppelin helper method for types listed above.
-Use it to synchronously close Scio context, once available pull and display results.
+Use it to synchronously close Scio context, and once available pull and display results.

 ##### `Future[Tap]` helper

 `Future[Tap]` has `waitAndDisplay` Zeppelin helper method for types listed above.
-Use it synchronously wait for results, once available pull and display results.
+Use it to synchronously wait for results, and once available pull and display results.

 ##### `Tap` helper